-Over a 17-year period, managers of all levels have confided in the Navigator that they are uncomfortable providing feedback for a host of reasons.
-These confidences were shared in venues that were led by the Navigator; leadership conferences, manager training programs, 1 on 1 coaching sessions, and by members of the Association for Talent Development during the Navigator’s tenure as president of the New York City chapter.
+Over a 17-year period, managers of all levels have shared with me that they are uncomfortable providing feedback for a host of reasons.
+These confidences were shared in leadership conferences, manager training programs, 1 on 1 coaching sessions, and by members of the Association for Talent Development during my tenure as president of the New York City chapter.

 Here is a summary of manager feedback phobias:

 - Fear of being accused of bias, especially in the current environment of identity politics with its actual and perceived disparities of manager / employee demographics